Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/NagiosOrIcinga.rst

 The *check_tf_temp.py* script is small and is easy to adapted for other Tinkerforge sensors.
 The *read* method is the main part of the script.
-It reads out the Temperature Bricklet and compares the measured temperature with the warning and critical thresholds and generates the necessary message and return value.
+It reads out the Bricklet and compares the measured temperature with the warning and critical thresholds and generates the necessary message and return value.